 “In this case, the stock moving from $0.50 to $5.00 overnight was just an accounting ploy.
 The company still had very shaky fundamentals.
 Savvy institutional investors won’t invest in the stock just because its price suddenly soared, and it will have a hard time raising capital if its balance sheet is poor.
 Shorters, who follow reverse stock splits and target those stocks, began to put pressure on the stock price, sending it tumbling.
 As selling pushed the price downward, other investors panicked and sold, causing the price to plummet even lower.
 As my friend discovered, a reverse stock split is normally not good news for shareholders.”

-But when Xerox (XRX) split its stock 4:1 in June 2017 (chart above), the scenario looked much different.
-Our contributor, Ian Wyatt, editor of High Yield Wealth wrote, “So why did Xerox bother with a reverse stock split if investor wealth remains unchanged?
+But when Xerox (XRX) split its stock 1:4 in June 2017, the scenario looked much different.
+Ian Wyatt, editor of High Yield Wealth, wrote, “So why did Xerox bother with a reverse stock split if investor wealth remains unchanged?
 Visibility is the answer.
 Many institutional investors—mutual funds in particular—ignore stocks priced in single digits.
 Many investment firms ignore these stocks as well.
 Xerox is trying to raise its profile with its reverse-stock split.

 “We’re agnostic on the reverse stock split.
 It could raise Xerox’s standing among institutional investors and research analysts.
 It could also lower Xerox’s standing among other investors.
 Some investors are repelled by reverse stock split.
 They view a reverse stock split as an insincere strategy for raising the share price.
 Financial performance ultimately determines value and price in the long run.”

 The shares of Xerox did go up for a while following the split, but fell back, and since the company’s announcement of a merger with Fujifilm, shareholders have filed various lawsuits, dragging the share price further down.

 Reverse Splits Aren’t All Bad